-Equally during the second part of the session, the same Working Group was entrusted with the task to review and finalize the text of a draft recommendation or conclusions on the reservations dialogue and of a draft recommendation on technical assistance and assistance on the settlement of dispute proposed by the Special Rapporteur in his seventeenth report.
-Both texts were adopted by the Commission with some changes but with different statutes: the Conclusions on the reservations dialogue constitute an annex to the Guide to Practice;72 for its part, the Recommendation of the Commission on mechanisms of assistance in relation to reservations to treaties has been included in the Report of the Commission to the General Assembly,73 but is not part of the Guide.
+Equally, during the second part of the session, the same Working Group was entrusted with the task of reviewing and finalizing the text of a draft recommendation or conclusions on the reservations dialogue and of a draft recommendation on technical assistance and assistance on the settlement of disputes proposed by the Special Rapporteur in his 17th report.
+Both texts were adopted by the Commission with some changes but were given different status: the Conclusions on the reservations dialogue constitute an annex to the Guide to Practice; for its part, the Recommendation of the Commission on mechanisms of assistance in relation to reservations to treaties has been included in the Report of the Commission to the General Assembly, but is not part of the Guide.